hazardgoat/Oregon_Geologic_Map_Demo/README.md

 ```
 <br><br/>
 ### Creating The Postscript Legend File
-In order to give context to the colors of the geologic map, a legend needs to be created; this will be accomplished by creating a postscript file.
+In order to give context to the colors of the geologic map, a legend needs to be created; this will be accomplished by creating a postscript file:

 ```
         # Creates a legend postscript file
     def Create_Legend(self):
         import os
         import pandas as pd